TorahBibleCodes/TorahBibleCodes/README.md

 ## ... etc. ... etc. ... etc. ...

-### Please see the file "D.py" to see the "D" Object:  Dictionary of Verses with a 3-digit Tuple Key
+### Please see the file "D.py" (also run: "p_els.py") to see the "D" Object:  Dictionary of Verses with a 3-digit Tuple Key

-### Please see the file "DL.py" to see the "DL" Object:  Dictionary of Letters with a 4-digit Tuple Key
+### Please run the file "p_els.py" to see and interact with the "DL" Object:  Dictionary of Letters with a 4-digit Tuple Key

-### Please see the file "D5.py" to see the "D5" Object:  Dictionary of Letters with a 5-digit Tuple Key
+### Please run the file "p_els.py" to see and interact with the "D5" Object:  Dictionary of Letters with a 5-digit Tuple Key

+### Please run the file "p_els.py" to see and interact with the "L" Object:  List of Letters

+### Please run the file "p_els.py" to see and interact with the "S" Object:  String of Letters

 ## Each Verse can be further subdivided into a string sequence of many Letter Objects which are classes which keep track of their position within the ELS Search sequence, and accessible by extension of previous tuple syntax:  Book, Chapter, Verse, Letter